dev-rashedin/servest/packages/create-servest/templates/express-basic-ts/README.md

  - npm run build - Compile TypeScript to JavaScript in the dist folder

 ### Usage
 The app listens on the port defined in .env (PORT), defaulting to 3000.
 Access the root route at / to check server status.

+### Notes
+- The folder structure is set up to help you organize your code clearly.
+- The `express-error-toolkit` handles error middleware out of the box.
+- Feel free to customize and expand according to your app’s needs.

 License
 MIT